 Android Wear in-depth

-- Android Wear 2.0: Ultimate guide to the updateEverything you need to know about Google's new OS
+- Android Wear 2.0: Ultimate guide to the updateEverything you need to know about Google's revamped OS

 - Android Wear missing manual super guideEverything you were afraid to ask about your new smartwatch